yxyu613/ai-agent-book-projects/week2/user-memory/ARCHITECTURE.md

 - Conversations happen in real-time
 - Memory updates are processed after each conversation round (configurable)
 - User can chat naturally without waiting for memory operations
-- Memory operations are clearly listed with confidence scores

 ### Single Conversation Mode